tuomount/Open-Realms-of-Stars/README.md

 ### Features

  * Randomized galaxy with three different starting placements
- * 10 different space races to play
+ * 12 different space races to play
- * 15 different government types to play
+ * 21 different government types to play
  * Any realm can start as ancient realm even human player
  * Random events
  * Planetary events
  * Space anomalies
  * Space pirates
  * Privateering, trade fleets are actual ships which can be privateered
+ * Possibility to steal other ships with tractor beam
  * Diplomatic relations between realms (War, Peace, Trade war, Trade Alliance, Defensive Pact and Alliance)
  * AI remembers how it has been treated and will treat others accordingly
  * Galactic Olympics to influence to other realms